Unicorns!! Image credit: a facebook group (to be id)

 Hi!
 Every time at Edgeryders we start a new project or build a new community I am digging into my life story from a new angle.
 I am Noemi, a longtime member and co-founder of Edgeryders back in the days.
 I will keep this version short: at 30 I walked straight into a personal life crisis and found myself in a systematic process of understanding where I come from.

-On the positive side, you can rejoice having escaped those through the privilege of good upbringing. (self-)Discipline and progressive family values (thanks mom and dad!) make one want to open horizons and look beyond the scarce value offer nationally: unfortunately it often entails getting out.
+On the positive side, I rejoiced having escaped conservatism due to good upbringing. (self-)Discipline and progressive family values (thanks mom and dad!) make one want to open horizons and look beyond the scarce value offer nationally: unfortunately it often entails getting out.

-The quest of overcoming what your society nurtures is generalized and massive: in the early nineties people were flooding out for the “western mirage” in search of better lives.
-3.4 millions left in just the last 10 years, with around 5 million emmigrants out of a country population of 22 million after the Revolution.
-400 000 live only in the UK and are now facing new potential for being pushed away by politics gone wrong: messaging and campaigning to break communities and cohesion, and making it into national and nationalistic policy (to put it mildly).
+Getting out is generalized and massive: in the early nineties people were flooding out for the “western mirage” in search of better lives.
+3.4 millions left in just the last 10 years, and currently around 5 million live abroad, from a population of 22 million.
+That’s a lot.
+400 000 live only in the UK and are now facing risks of being pushed away by politics gone wrong.